Hextor470/hextor470.github.io/README.md

-# Musical Scales Explorer
+﻿# Musical Scales Explorer

 ----
 ## What is This?
 (Some Kind of Intro)

  Hello!
 This is my first ever web-app.
-Recently, I've decided to become a front-end developer (afrer  years of very serious work in nuclear energy company as departmend lead).
-Since my competition in the information consumption begins...
+Recently, I've decided to become a front-end developer (afrer years of working in nuclear energy company as departmend lead).
+At this point my competition in the information consumption has started...

  Also I love to play and learn music.
 Once I've run into some difficulties with this.
-I use a lot of different tools, but for my issue there was no one.
-Then I realize to try to apply my fresh knowledge of JavaScript, jQuery and Bootstrap.
+I use a lot of different tools, but none of them suited to solve the issue.
+Then I realized I could apply my fresh knowledge of JavaScript, jQuery and Bootstrap for that purpose.

- It was very tought days, many cups of coffee, stackoverflow searching, moments of hope and despair.
-After a couple of weeks the work was completed and I became a one of the happiest person in the World (actually not for a long time).
+ Those were very tough days, numerous cups of coffee, stackoverflow searching, moments of hope and despair.
+After a couple of weeks the work was completed and I became one of the happiest people in the World (actually not for a long time).

  I had no plans to publish my application anywhere, but right now it's the only thing that I can show in portfolio.
 Here we go!